-As provided in Chapter 3, Project Description, the project applicant would locate the transmission towers within the area of the OTF on private lands along the fringe (or edge) of agricultural fields to minimize disruptions to important farmlands and facilitate future agricultural use following restoration of the project sites.
-Given that the OTF would overlap with MSSF1, CSF1(A), and CSF1(B), no additional acreages of important farmland would be impacted beyond those acreages described under the corresponding site headings.
-Once in operation, limited agricultural activities would be feasible within the new right-of-way (ROW) to the extent practical and where solar arrays are not constructed.
-Based on these considerations, this project facility would not result in the conversion of important farmland to non-agricultural use and the impact would be less than significant.
+The project applicant would locate transmission towers along the fringe (or edge) of agricultural fields to minimize disruptions to Important Farmlands and facilitate future agricultural use following restoration of the project study areas.
+It should be noted that portions of the proposed transmission line route would overlap with the approved Calexico Solar Farm 2 Phase B and Mount Signal Solar Farm 1 projects, and therefore no additional acreages of Important Farmland would be impacted beyond those acreages described in the previously approved Mount Signal and Calexico Solar Farm Projects EIR.
+Once in operation, agricultural activities would be feasible within the new right-of-way to the extent practical and where solar arrays are not constructed.
+Based on these considerations, the transmission lines associated with the Iris Cluster Solar Farm Project would not result in the conversion of Important Farmland to non-agricultural use and the impact would be less than significant.